-CJ/ECI 350 3

-Law of Economic Crime
+CJ/ECI 350 3 Law of Economic Crime

-Economic Crime Investigation focuses

-on those complex crimes designed to

-bring financial rewards to the offender.

-The course will examine substantive

-and procedural law affecting financial

-institutions, commercial businesses

-and their agents and employees in

-relation to economic and businessrelated crimes.
-This course will identify criminal statutes and case law applicable to economic crimes, and through a study of these will give students a thorough knowledge of the elements required to successfully identify, investigate and prosecute economic crimes
+Economic Crime Investigation focuses on those complex crimes designed to bring financial rewards to the offender.
+The course will examine substantive and procedural law affecting financial institutions, commercial businesses and their agents and employees in relation to economic and businessrelated crimes.
+This course will identify criminal statutes and case law applicable to economic crimes, and through a study of these will give students a thorough knowledge of the elements required to successfully identify, investigate and prosecute economic crimes Prerequisite: Upper division status or permission of department.

-Advanced Seminar in Corrections This course presents a critical and indepth analysis of current correctional issues that face our country today.
+CJ 400 3 Advanced Seminar in Corrections

+This course presents a critical and indepth analysis of current correctional issues that face our country today.
 The focus of the semester will be in areas of problem analysis, problem solving, and recommendation presentations.
 The issues examined will include areas such as death penalty, riot, overcrowding, A.I.D.S. in the correctional setting, recruitment, alternative sentencing, recidivism, community based corrections, classification, comparative or international corrections, regional disparity and other issues that would be relevant.
 This is a seminar based offering.